You want to give your son the world...

 How are the staff trained and certified?

-The staff receives training for ten days prior to the arrival of the boys and is instructed in the general education of youth.
+Before the arrival of the campers the counselors participate in a rigorous two week orientation.
 All our counselors are American Red Cross certified in CPR and First Aid.
 Key waterfront personnel are WSI (Water Safety Instructor) certified, and Lifeguard-certified through the American Red Cross.
-Key trip personnel are certified Wilderness First Responders.
-Counselors who drive campers are at least 25 years old.
+All counselors are certified in Wilderness First Aid.
+Counselors who drive campers are at least 21 years old.

 Is Mowglis accredited?